Football Official

 If it is a penalty to push, tackle, or otherwise make unnecessary contact with a ball carrier who has gone out of bounds and the play has been declared dead or completed, then why is a penalty not called for the same reason when a touchdown is scored

-Asked by Dale over 5 years ago
+Asked by Dale almost 6 years ago

 It is and it should be.
 But it is, to a degree, judgement.
 It may be far easier to say runner was going OOB so lay off.
 Running towards the EZ you're still trying to make a play.